Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment

-We represent graphically the Moran model by a collection of $N$ horizontal line, each of them representing an individual.
-Time runs from the left to the right.
-A reproduction is represented by an arrow from the parent to the offspring.
-Neutral reproductions are represented by triangle-shaped arrows.
-Selective reproductions that favor type $0$ (resp. type $1$) are represented by filled (resp. empty) star-shaped arrows.
-Triangle-shaped arrows appear from line $i$ to line $j$ at rate $1/N$.
-We let empty star-shaped arrows appear from line $i$ to line $j$ at rate $\sigma_N/N$ regardingless to the type of line $i$.
-In addition, for each $k \in I$ we define a set of lines $S_k$ by letting, independently from each others, lines belong to $S_k$ with probability $p_k$ regardingless to their types.
-Then we choose uniformly randomly a set of lines, $\tilde S_k$, that has the same cardinality as $S_k$, and we choose uniformly randomly a matching between $S_k$ and $\tilde S_k$.
-Then, if $e_k=0$ (resp. $e_k=1$), we draw at time $s=t_k$ filled (resp. empty) star-shaped arrows from elements of $S_k$ to elements $\tilde S_k$ according to the matching.
-A filled (resp. empty) star-shaped arrow that is drawn in this representation is used only if the line at its tail has type $0$ (resp. type $1$) at that time when the arrow appears, and is ignored otherwise.
-See Fig. \ref{particlepicture} for a picture of the graphical representation.
+The Moran model admits a classical graphical representation, see Fig.~\ref{particlepicture}.
+Here, each of the~$N$ individuals is represented by a horizontal line.
+Time runs from left to right.
+A (potential) reproduction is represented by an arrow from the (potential) parent to the (potential) offspring.
+There are three types of arrowheads: triangle, filled star-shaped, or unfilled star-shaped.
+Neutral reproductions are represented by the triangle heads.
+Potential selective reproductions that favor type~$0$ (resp. type $1$) are represented by the filled (resp. unfilled) star-shaped heads.
+Arrows with triangle arrowhead appear for each ordered pair of lines independently at rate $1/N$.
+Arrows with unfilled star-shaped arrowhead occur on each ordered pair of lines independently at rate $\sigma_N/N$.
+In addition, for each $k \in I$, each line is independently included into a (random) set $S_k$ with probability $|j_k|$.
+Let $\tilde S_k$ be a set of lines chosen uniformly at random among all sets of lines having the same cardinality as $S_k$.
+Among all matchings between $S_k$ and~$\tilde S_k$, choose one uniformly.
+Then, if $j_k >0$ (resp. $j_k <0$), draw at time $s=t_k$ arrows from elements of $S_k$ to elements $\tilde S_k$ according to the matching; the arrowheads are filled (resp. unfilled) star-shaped.
+Each arrow with filled (resp. unfilled) star-shaped arrowhead corresponds to an actual reproduction event only if the line at the arrowtail has type~$0$ (resp. type $1$), and it is void otherwise.

-Let $X_N(J_0,J_1,s)$ denote the proportion of individuals of type $0$ at time $s$.
+Let $X_N(s)$ denote the proportion of individuals of type $0$ at time $s$.